NZAA - Auckland

 Pushback

 Pushback and start up clearances are managed by the Ground Controller.
-Controllers should make use of the "tail facing" instruction to ensure that aircraft do not block apron entry and exit points.
+Controllers should make use of the "tail-facing" instruction to ensure that aircraft do not block apron entry and exit points.

 Domestic